QiMeng-IPRC/AutoOS/README.md

-# AutoOS
+# AutoOS：Make Your OS More Powerful by Exploiting Large Language Models
+# Author：Huilai Chen、Yuanbo Wen、Limin Cheng、Shouxu Kuang、Yumeng Liu、Weijia Li、Ling Li、Rui Zhang、Xinkai Song、Wei Li、Qi Guo和Yunji Chen
 AutoOS is the first framework designed to optimize the Linux kernel configurations of specific OS distributions on certain hardware without human intervention using LLMs, primarily for AIoT scenarios.

-Our work `AutoOS: Make Your OS More Powerful by Exploiting Large Language Models` has been published at ICML 2024.
+Our work has been published at ICML 2024.
 We welcome your attention.

 Don't forget to give a star if you like.